 Each person has an unique life story to tell with a common denominator of financial independence.
-Established in 1993, the Family Self-Sufficiency (FSS) Program links members to supportive services to help them provide for their family without public assistance.
+Established in 1993, the FSS Program links members to supportive services to help them provide for their family without public assistance.

 The agency honors the FSS graduates' achievements each year.
-The goals and accomplishments of each FSS member are announced and recognition is given to their future aspirations such as homeownership, education, or career.
+The goals and accomplishments of each FSS member are announced and recognition is given to their future aspirations like homeownership, education or career.

 • GED Classes

 • Financial Training